 Manure is a valuable nutrient source that supplies both macro- and micro- nutrients for plant uptake.
 It also increases soil organic matter which leads to better soil structure, water holding capacity, and microbial activity.
 There are sustainable benefits to using composted manure over raw manure, such as decreased transportation costs, fewer pathogens and weed seeds, reduced nutrient pollution, less odor, and increased organic nitrogen content.
 However, although composting manure is a common practice in some regions, it is only recently gaining popularity in Minnesota and North Dakota.

-The plan for year two is as was outlined in the original proposal.
-Two in-person workshops will be held; one at the West Central Research and Outreach Center in Morris, MN and one at the Carrington Research and Extension Center in Carrington, ND.
-These locations have the necessary classroom space, on-site manure, and piling space to complete this project.
-In addition, both sites already compost manure, so there are scientists and technicians who are familiar with the process.
+The 2021 workshops were held as was outlined in the original proposal.
+Two in-person workshops were held; one at the West Central Research and Outreach Center in Morris, MN and one at the Carrington Research and Extension Center in Carrington, ND.
+These locations had the necessary classroom space, on-site manure, and piling space to complete this project.
+In addition, both sites already compost manure, so there were scientists and technicians who were familiar with the process.

-In preparation for the in-person program, bedded pack wet-solid manure (dairy in Morris and beef in Carrington) will be piled into eight stockpiles in Morris and eight windrows in Carrington for composting.
-Samples of manure will be analyzed to determine nutrient content as well as the carbon to nitrogen ratio which is necessary to know for proper composting.
-Since the best point in degradation for attendees to view the compost is approximately half-way to completion, they will be started three to four weeks prior to the workshop date.
+In preparation for the in-person program, bedded pack wet-solid manure (dairy in Morris and beef in Carrington) was piled into six stockpiles in Morris and six windrows in Carrington for composting.
+Samples of manure were analyzed to determine nutrient content as well as the carbon to nitrogen ratio which is necessary to know for proper composting.
+Since the best point of degradation for attendees to view the compost was approximately half-way to completion, they were started three to four weeks prior to the workshop date.

-Each compost pile will have a problem that is commonly encountered, so each pile will be managed differently based on its designated problem.
-For example, the compost pile designated as “not aerated” will be mixed and aerated less frequently than the rest.
-The problems inflicted on the compost piles will be as follows: pile too small, too wet/dry, carbon to nitrogen ratio too high/low, and not aerated.
-A pile with a combination of problems will also be included to demonstrate what it might look like to have a few problems to fix.
-In addition, a pile with no problems will be present to use in turning and mixing demonstrations; and a completed pile will be started three weeks before the others to demonstrate how to tell when the composting process has finished.
+Each compost pile had a problem that is commonly encountered, so each pile was managed differently based on its designated problem.
+For example, the compost pile designated as “not aerated” was mixed and aerated less frequently than the rest.
+The problems inflicted on the compost piles were as follows: pile too small, too wet, too dry, carbon to nitrogen ratio too high, carbon to nitrogen ratio too low, and not aerated.
+In addition, a pile with no problems was used for turning and mixing demonstrations; and a completed pile was started three weeks before the others to demonstrate how to tell when the composting process has finished.

-On the day of the in-person workshops, the program will begin classroom style.
-Lectures will be interactive and use technology such as Kahoot and Turning Point, which are audience response systems, to engage attendees.
-Topics covered will include crop production sustainability through improved soil health and water quality protection, economic feasibility, environmental benefits, practical use in a cropping system, and personal and societal benefits of composting manure.
-The basics of composting and problems that may arise will also be covered, including specifics on temperature, moisture, and aeration requirements.
+On the day of the in-person workshops, the program began classroom style.
+Tents and outdoor venue space was used for lectures to keep in line with COVID-19 precautions in Morris, while indoor classroom space was used in Carrington.
+Topics covered included crop production sustainability through improved soil health and water quality protection, economic feasibility, environmental benefits, practical use in a cropping system, and personal and societal benefits of composting manure.
+The basics of composting and problems that may arise was also covered, including specifics on temperature, moisture, and aeration requirements.

-Special attention will be placed on the unique challenges and opportunities of composting manure in the north-central region.
-This region receives moderate annual rainfall, warm summers, and sometimes-harsh winters, so compost management in those conditions will be highlighted.
+Special attention was placed on the unique challenges and opportunities of composting manure in the north-central region.
+This region receives moderate annual rainfall, warm summers, and sometimes-harsh winters, so compost management in those conditions were highlighted.

-A question and answer session will then be held with a panel of farmers who successfully compost manure.
-Each member of the panel will describe their experience with composting.
-A producer panel member suggested that it would be best to have the panel address predetermined topics to keep the discussion focused, so each panel member will be asked to explain how they got started, challenges they have faced, how they dealt with those challenges, and why they recommend composting.
-Attendees will then be invited to ask questions of the panel.
-To maintain the continuity of the workshop, lunch will be served to participants as this will be an all-day event.
+A question and answer session was then held with a panel of farmers who successfully compost manure.
+Each member of the panel described their experience with composting.
+A producer panel member suggested that it would be best to have the panel address predetermined topics to keep the discussion focused, so each panel member was asked to explain how they got started, challenges they have faced, how they have dealt with those challenges, and why they recommend composting.
+Attendees were then invited to ask questions of the panel.
+To maintain the continuity of the workshop, lunch was served to participants as this was an all-day event held in a field.

-The class will move outdoors for the hands-on portion of the workshop.
-The proper method of turning piles for aeration will be demonstrated with a front-loader on the stockpiles in Morris, and with a compost turner on the windrows in Carrington.
-Participants will be asked to view multiple compost piles and identify the problems with each one and how they would troubleshoot those problems.
-Each will record their suspected diagnosis on a worksheet that provides information that would be available if they had been managing the compost themselves (i.e. date pile was started, how often it has been turned, moisture management, manure nutrient analysis, etc.).
-There will be gloves, temperature probes, buckets, and shovels to assist participants with their identification.
-As a group, the participants and instructors will discuss each compost pile one-by-one, focusing on the steps taken to identify the problem, what the problem is, and how to fix the problem.
-Corrective protocols will be demonstrated.
+The class moved outdoors (or out of the tent) for the hands-on portion of the workshop.
+The proper method of turning piles for aeration was demonstrated with a front-loader on the stockpiles in Morris, and with a compost turner on the windrows in Carrington.
+Participants were asked to view multiple compost piles and identify the problems with each one and how they would troubleshoot those problems.
+There were gloves, temperature probes, buckets, and shovels to assist participants with their identification.
+As a group, the participants and instructors discussed each compost pile one-by-one, focusing on the steps taken to identify the problem, what the problem was, and how to fix the problem.

 To evaluate the accomplishments and effectiveness of this project, we will use process, output, and outcome indicators.
 For process indicators we will 1) collect the number of participants at each composting workshop including producers as well as Extension educators and agency partners, 2) record the number of inquiries received about composting manure because of the workshops, 3) record the number of radio interviews and printed articles in regards to the composting workshops, and 4) keep track of visits/likes on social media outlets.